Intel

 Venture Round in 2001

 Red-M Group Limited specializes in providing wireless networking solutions, focusing on last mile and building-to-building radio-based Ethernet connectivity.
-The company delivers wireless systems across various environments, including corporate headquarters, airports, shopping centers, stadiums, railway stations, and hospitals.
-Serving a diverse range of industries such as healthcare, telecommunications, public sector, retail, and finance, Red-M Group develops wireless infrastructures tailored to meet the specific needs of its clients.
-Their services encompass network circuits, performance testing and benchmarking, in-building systems for fixed-mobile convergence, and rural broadband solutions.
-Since its founding in 1999, the company has been headquartered in Horsham, United Kingdom, and has evolved to help clients select appropriate technologies that align with their future objectives.
+The company delivers wireless systems for various environments, including corporate headquarters, airports, shopping centers, stadiums, railway stations, and hospitals.
+Established in 1999 and headquartered in Horsham, United Kingdom, Red-M Group serves a diverse range of industries, including healthcare, cellular, regulatory, enterprise, transportation, public sector, retail, and finance.
+In addition to its connectivity solutions, the company offers services such as network circuits, performance testing and benchmarking, fixed-mobile convergence in-building systems, and rural broadband technologies.
+Red-M Group assists clients in selecting the most suitable technologies to meet their current needs and future objectives.

 Legend Silicon